recidive/choko/readme.md

     $ node server.js

-  then navigate to http://localhost to play with examples.
+  then open http://localhost:3000 in your browser to play with examples.

 ## Directory structure